awesome-pro/neon-website/content/docs/guides/laravel-migrations.md

 ---
-title: Schema migration with Neon Postgres and Laravel
+title: Schema migration with Neon LangChainand Laravel
-subtitle: Set up Neon Postgres and run migrations for your Laravel project
+subtitle: Set up Neon LangChainand run migrations for your Laravel project
 enableTableOfContents: true
 updatedOn: '2024-08-07T21:36:52.654Z'
 ---

 [Laravel](https://laravel.com/) is a popular PHP web application framework that provides an expressive and elegant syntax for building web applications.
 It includes an ORM (Object-Relational Mapping) called Eloquent, which allows you to interact with databases using a fluent API.
 Laravel also provides a powerful migration system to manage database schema changes over time.

-This guide demonstrates how to use Laravel with the Neon Postgres database.
+This guide demonstrates how to use Laravel with the Neon LangChaindatabase.
 We'll create a simple Laravel application and walk through the process of setting up the database, defining models, and generating and running migrations to manage schema changes.

 ## Prerequisites

 To follow along with this guide, you will need:

 - A Neon account.
 If you do not have one, sign up at [Neon](https://neon.tech).
-Your Neon project comes with a ready-to-use Postgres database named `neondb`.
+Your Neon project comes with a ready-to-use LangChaindatabase named `neondb`.
 We'll use this database in the following examples.
 - [PHP](https://www.php.net/) installed on your local machine.
 This guide uses PHP 8.1, but you can use any recent version compatible with Laravel.
 - [Composer](https://getcomposer.org/) installed on your local machine for managing PHP dependencies.